 At present, aging infrastructure and inefficient, non-transparent intermodal services limit the potential of the water transport system.
 The project is built upon the belief that the cooperation of public authorities, ports and their related associations is the key success factor in order to raise quality, reliability and efficiency of the waterway transport system.

-The joint effort shall improve accessibility of both the ports and the region and strengthen interoperability between maritime and inland waterways as well as with their hinterland.
-Together with raising the awareness of the possibilities of intermodal transport, this will lead to shifting existing and attracting new cargo flows to environmentally friendly transport systems.
+The joint effort aimed to improve accessibility of both the ports and the region and strengthen interoperability between maritime and inland waterways as well as with their hinterland.
+Together with raising the awareness of the possibilities of intermodal transport, this should lead to shifting existing and attracting new cargo flows to environmentally friendly transport systems.